ibm-cloud-docs/databases-for-redis/best-practices.md

 ## What is {{site.data.keyword.databases-for-redis}}?
 {: #what-is-redis}

 {{site.data.keyword.databases-for-redis}} is a managed service of Redis OSS offered on {{site.data.keyword.Bluemix_notm}}.
 It is in-memory _data structure store_ used as a database, cache, message broker, and streaming engine.
-Unlike traditional databases which stores data in disk, Redis stores data in memory(RAM) enabling low latency.
-The data is _ephemeral_ enabling {{site.data.keyword.databases-for-redis}} for top performance and high throughput.
-Users can also configure to store data as persistent store on disk by trading-off performance with data availability, as this is achieved by enabling AOF sync with RBD snapshots.
+Unlike traditional databases, which store data in disk, Redis stores data in memory (RAM) enabling low latency.
+The data is _ephemeral_, which enables {{site.data.keyword.databases-for-redis}} for top performance and high throughput.
+Users can also configure to store data as persistent store on disk by trading off performance with data availability, because this is achieved by enabling AOF (Append Only File) sync with RBD snapshots.

 RBD snapshots are enabled for backup and high-availability, even if persistence is disabled.
-{ :note}
+{: note}

 ## Best practices for instance capacity planning
 {: #capacity-planning}

-Customers must plan the {{site.data.keyword.databases-for-redis}} instance capacity based on their application and architectural design, understand hardware requirements, and prepare for the increase or decrease in demand.
+You must plan {{site.data.keyword.databases-for-redis}} instance capacity based on your application and architectural design, understand hardware requirements, and prepare for the increase or decrease in demand.
 The following recommendations could help you to right-size your instance.

 Understand your data
 :   You are expected to know the data types, size, and lifetime of their data.
 This helps you understand the duration of data available in-memory before it gets deleted or moved.